LisaHJung/Beginners-Crash-Course-to-Elastic-Stack-Series-Table-of-Contents/README.md

 [Mini Beginner's Crash Course to Elasticsearch & Kibana playlist](https://ela.st/mini-beginners-crash-course)

-Do you prefer learning in bite sized pieces?
-Check out this playlist for short clips of beginner's crash course full lengh workshops.
+Do you prefer learning by watching shorter videos?
+Check out this playlist to watch short clips of beginner's crash course full length workshops.
 Season 2 clips will be uploaded here in the future!